sandstone-mc/sandstone-cli/README.md

   -p, --production               Runs Sandstone in production mode.
 This sets process.env.SANDSTONE_ENV to "production".
   -v, --verbose                  Log all resulting resources: functions, advancements...

-  --autoReload=port              Automatically reload your data pack in-game.
+  --autoReload=port              Automatically reload your datapack in-game.
 Requires to open the world to LAN with
                                  cheats enabled, and to specify the port.

   --clientPath=clientPath        Path of the client folder.
 Override the value specified in the configuration file.

-  --description=description      Description of the data pack.
+  --description=description      Description of the datapack.
 Override the value specified in the configuration file.

   --formatVersion=formatVersion  Pack format version.
 Override the value specified in the configuration file.

   --fullTrace                    Show the full stack trace on errors.

-  --name=name                    Name of the data pack.
+  --name=name                    Name of the datapack.
 Override the value specified in the configuration file.

   --namespace=namespace          The default namespace.
 Override the value specified in the configuration file.

-  --root                         Save the data pack & resource pack in the .minecraft/datapacks &
+  --root                         Save the datapack & resource pack in the .minecraft/datapacks &
                                  .minecraft/resource_packs folders.
 Override the value specified in the configuration file.

   --serverPath=serverPath        Path of the server folder.
 Override the value specified in the configuration file.

-  --strictErrors                 Stop data pack compilation on type errors.
+  --strictErrors                 Stop datapack compilation on type errors.

-  --world=world                  The world to save the data pack in.
+  --world=world                  The world to save the datapack in.
 Override the value specified in the configuration
                                  file.

 EXAMPLES